asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/Prerequisites/PJSIP-pjproject.md

 	+ `--prefix` - Specify root install directory for pjproject.
 This will be dependent on your distribution of Linux; typically this is `/usr`for most systems.
 The default is `/usr/local`
 	+ `--libdir` - Specify the installation location for object code libraries.
 This may need to be set to `/usr/lib64` for some 64-bit systems such as CentOS.

-!!! warning
+/// warning
-    Failure to build Asterisk with shared pjproject object libraries **WILL** result in seemingly random crashes.
-For Asterisk to work properly with pjproject, pjproject **MUST** be built with shared object libraries.
+Failure to build Asterisk with shared pjproject object libraries **will** result in seemingly random crashes.
+For Asterisk to work properly with pjproject, pjproject **must** be built with shared object libraries.

-[//]: # (end-warning)
+///

 #### Compiler DEFINEs